CentreForDigitalHumanities/I-analyzer/frontend/src/assets/manual/en-GB/main.md

-Welcome to the I-analyzer user manual!
+Welcome to the PEACE portal user manual!

-Using I-analyzer you can search in various corpora using queries on content and metadata.
+Using PEACE portal you can search in various corpora using queries on content and metadata.
 It is also possible to visualize the results.

 Please select a topic from the menu to view more information.